 - Stiffness of the jaw: you may not be able to open your mouth completely

 The exact risks depend on your particular case and are different for each person.
-Keep in mind, that if you go to the right dentist, one who is highly qualified as the ones from EdgeDental, you will have nothing to fear.
+Keep in mind, that if you go to the right dentist office near me, one who is highly qualified as the ones from EdgeDental, you will have nothing to fear.

 TMJ Dentist Near Me

 If you have a TMJ syndrome or are suspicious about having one, then you should go to EdgeDental.
-There, you will find some of the best Dentists in the country, all qualified to treat your problem.
+There, you will find some of the best Dentists in the country, all qualified to offer best TMJ treatment.
 They have state-of-the-art technology and affordable prices, so, what are you waiting for?
 Book An Appointment Now!

 Temporomandibular joint (TMJ) syndrome, although unknown to many, is very common and affects around 30% of the population.
 The TMJ is the joint that joins the jaw with the skull and allows, among other things, to perform the masticatory movements.
 Jaw pain is one of the most characteristic symptoms of TMJ dysfunction, although headache, neck or back pain may also develop.
 One of the main causes of TMJ syndrome is bruxism or tightening of teeth.
 It is estimated that up to 40% of the population clenches or grinds their teeth at night unconsciously, usually due to stress.
 This can cause constant tension between the joint and the muscles with which it interferes.
 Poor postural habits also cause tension in the muscles, joint discs and ligaments of the joint.
 Also, a bad occlusion or dental alignment problems can also cause these alterations.
 The symptoms that cause this dysfunction range from acute and chronic pain inside or in front of the two ears that radiates to the head, face, teeth, jaw, mouth, throat, neck, shoulders, and arms.
 The patient may also feel joint noises such as clicks and crunches as well as buzzing or whistling.
 If you are looking for TMJ treatment in Houston, then at EdgeDental you will be able to find some of the best Dentists in the country to help you with your TMJ issue.